OCA/multi-company/purchase_sale_inter_company/README.rst

 * Go to the tab *Inter-Company* then the group *Purchase To Sale*.
 * Select the *Warehouse For Sale Orders*, it is the warehouse that will be used to automatically generate the sale order in the other company.
 * If you check the option *Sale Auto Validation* in the configuration of company B, then when you validate a *Purchase Order* in company A with company B as supplier, then the *Sale Order* will be automatically validated in company B with company A as customer.
+* If you check the option *Update Intercompany Purchase Price* in the configuration of company B, then when you validate a *Purchase Order* in company A with company B as supplier, the prices on the *Purchase Order* will automatically be updated with the prices of the sales order in company B. Price updates will be logged when the sale order is created.
+If this option is not checked, then the sale order cannot be validated if there are price differences.
+The option is checked by default.

 Usage
 =====